dtdannen/dvmdash/llms.md

 following components:

 A. Asyncio Python Program to grab events from relays and put into a queue
-B. Celery Queue storing json events
+B. Redis Queue storing json events
 C. ETCD as a lock for batch processing (D)
 D. Python batch processing to compute latest metrics by:
 	- grab a batch of events from the queue